Keenan Allen Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Season Stats

-- Allen has seen the ball thrown his way 14 times in the red zone this season, 25.5% of his team's 55 red zone pass attempts.
+- Allen (14 red zone targets) has been the recipient of 25.5% of his team's 55 red zone pass attempts.

-- The Chargers, who rank 12th in the NFL in points scored, have attempted a pass 63.1% of the time while running the ball 36.9% of the time.
+- The Chargers have called a pass in 63.1% of their plays from scrimmage this year while staying on the ground 36.9% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Broncos.